META-CMP/data/README.md

 ### Abstract screening

-Our dataset of 10714 studies then entered into the artificial intelligence-supported abstract screening to excluded clearly ineligible studies according our eligibility criteria as defined in [Sec.
+Our dataset of 10714 studies then entered into the artificial intelligence-supported abstract screening to excluded clearly ineligible studies according to our eligibility criteria as defined in [Sec.
 3.5 of our pre-registration](https://osf.io/4jxk3).
 The title and abstract screening was conducted independently by two researchers using [ASReview](https://asreview.nl/).
 [Sec.
 3.6.1 of our pre-registration](https://osf.io/4jxk3) presents the details of the abstract screening process.
 [Sec.
 3.7.1 of our pre-registration](https://osf.io/4jxk3) defines the stopping rules for the abstract screening phase.
-See [here](data/study search/database search/processed/abstract_screening) for documentation and related files of the abstract screening.
+See [here](data/study_search/database_search/processed/abstract_screening) for further documentation and related files of the abstract screening.

-- [ ] Store final ASReview files
+- [x] Store final ASReview files
-- [ ] Refer to AS rules and criteria in pre-reg
+- [x] Refer to AS rules and criteria in pre-reg
 - [ ] outline steps to get to our dataset
 - [ ] refer to folder and files
 - [ ] refer to more detailed documentation therin